 The article reports on the experience of an employee at Microsoft whose job is about unlocking the value of Microsoft office products.

 The value of a cake lies in the eating and sharing.
-Thanks
+Thanksto my students, it was an experience I will not forget :) |

 * knowledge is an operant resource as are many other intangilbles like skills etc; operand resource are tangible resource like raw materials, people etc; operand resource are usually acted upon maybe by operant resource to produce something useful (of value)